 We already talked about this a little bit, but a cold is really just a collection of symptoms, not a specific condition.

-And because it can be caused by so many different things, it would be really unwieldy to try and vaccinate against all of them.
+And because it could be caused by so many different things, it would be really unwieldy to try and vaccinate against all of them.

 Plus, most colds are pretty mild, so the demand for a cold vaccine is pretty low compared to other pressing medical research.